Deszk

-Deszk /hu/ (Деска or Deska) is a village near the city of Szeged, in Csongrád-Csanád County, Hungary.
-Deszk has a historically important Serb minority that consisted 4.9% of the population in 2001.
+Deszk /hu/ (Деска or Deska) is a village in Csongrád-Csanád County, Hungary, located near the city of Szeged.
+Deszk has a historically important Serb minority that comprised 4.9% of the population in 2001.
 The name of the village was first mentioned in 1490.

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).